-Satellite measurements of atmospheric methane column concentrations inferred from observation of backscattered sunlight in the shortwave infrared can improve methane emission estimates at continental scales (Streets et al., 2013; Jacob et al., 2022).
-Previous satellite instruments supported the optimization of methane emissions (e.g., Miller et al., 2013; Saunois et al., 2020; Qu et al., 2021; Lu et al., 2022), but were limited by low information content resulting from coarse pixel resolution (SCIAMCHY, 2003 – 2012) or their spatially and temporally sparse sampling (GOSAT, 2009 - present).
-The TROPOMI satellite instrument now provides daily, global observations of atmospheric methane columns at 5.5 km ⨉ 7 km nadir pixel resolution over land (Hu et al., 2018; Lorente et al., 2021).
-TROPOMI has a 3% retrieval rate limited by cloud cover, optically dark surfaces, and heterogeneous albedo or topography (Hasekamp et al., 2019).
-The dense, high resolution, spatially heterogenous data allows for high resolution emission quantification, but accurate interpretation requires understand the actual information content of the observations.
+Satellite observations of atmospheric methane column concentrations inferred from measurement of backscattered sunlight in the shortwave infrared have been used extensively in inverse analyses of methane emissions (Streets et al., 2013; Jacob et al., 2022).
+Previous satellite instruments were limited by low information content resulting from coarse pixel resolution (SCIAMCHY, 2003 – 2012) or sparse sampling (GOSAT, 2009 - present).
+TROPOMI now provides daily global observations of atmospheric methane columns at 5.5 km ⨉ 7 km nadir pixel resolution over land (Hu et al., 2018; Lorente et al., 2021), though with a 3% retrieval success rate limited by cloud cover, optically dark surfaces, and heterogeneous terrain (Hasekamp et al., 2019).
+The TROPOMI data enable in principle high-resolution quantification of emissions but this requires understanding the actual information content of the observations.

 Inverse analyses optimize methane emissions estimates by fitting observations to simulated concentrations from a chemical transport model (CTM).
-When a linear relationship exists between emissions and concentrations, the optimal (posterior) solution can be found by numerically or analytically minimizing a Bayesian cost function regularized by a prior emissions estimate.
+This is commonly done using Bayesian synthesis with prior estimates from a bottom-up inventory, and minimization of the Bayesian cost function to obtain optimized (posterior) emission estimates can be done either numerically or analytically (Jacob et al., 2016).
+Analytical solution provides closed-form posterior emission estimates and also enables easy generation of inversion ensembles, but it requires explicit computation of the Jacobian matrix relating emissions to concentrations in the CTM.
+This limits the number of emission elements (state vector) that can be optimized and hence the resolution of the inversion… relationship between emissions and concentrationsit , the optimal (posterior) solution can be found by numerically or analytically minimizing a Bayesian cost function regularized by a prior emissions estimate.
 The numerical (variational) approach uses gradient descent algorithms together with the adjoint of the CTM.
 In the case of inversions of satellite data where the number of observations greatly exceeds the number of optimized emissions elements, the computational cost of this approach scales less-than-exponentially with the resolution of the emissions estimate.
 The computational cost can still be prohibitive at high resolution due to long convergence times.
 Moreover, the ensemble or low-rank approaches used to estimate the information content of the observing system are computationally expensive and often incomplete.
 The analytical approach provides closed-form expressions for the posterior emissions and the associated error and information content.
 However, the computational cost scales more-than-exponentially with the resolution of the optimized emissions due to the cost of constructing the Jacobian matrix that characterizes the linear relationship between emissions and concentrations in the CTM.